Celtics capitalize on trade with Nets, win NBA draft lottery

 The Celtics won by beating out the Lakers, giving the draft lottery an old NBA Finals feel.

-Yet, obvious by Magic Johnson’s smile, the hated rivals were both winners.
+Yet, obvious by Magic Johnson’s smile, the hated rivals were both celebrating.

 The Celtics won the lottery Tuesday night to continue another amazing basketball springtime in Boston, capitalizing on a trade they made with the Brooklyn Nets four years ago.